the-vtex-files/the-vtex-files.github.io/discovery.md

 "What message? was that the fucking message? who is the sender?"<br>
 "no, listen, the msg contains documents that are beyond any subjective interests.
 You created them, your past you.
 Your language was different then though, lots of noise you were talking LOL"<br>
 He told me that my memory had been erased without clarifying the circumstances, and the longer I was talking to Divock the more my stable reality crumbled.
 But wasn't I yearning for that ever since being trapped in this nauseating undisturbed rural idyll?
 Now, trembling with fear for my life and totally freaked out by the imminent revelation, I asked for file transfer.
 "I will put the folder on ur harddrive.
-Are you sure you can READ its contents? the interpretation of noise requires plenty of skill. hooman skill. maybe u have regained some after our encounter"<br>
-What the hell was this?
-A redacted jumble of fragments, lossless compressed cropped images, some of them plain noise, a 'README' with hastily gathered commands ..<br>
-"You encrypted some of the graphics as a precautionary measure, you saw it coming, realizing that the outcome of this project will be catastropic."<br>
-There was also a plain text file named 'John', and after quickly perusing it seemed as I've briefly discussed

- matter of classified
-material, was this some sort of a new secret biological weapon?

-"that is from a conversation with John Dyson in 2019, you know John, he serves on the dark side atm."<br>
+Are you sure you can READ its contents? the interpretation of noise requires plenty of skill. hooman skill. maybe u have regained some after our encounter"<br> What the hell was this?
+A redacted jumble of fragments, lossless compressed cropped images, some of them plain noise, a 'README' with hastily gathered commands ..<br> "You encrypted some of the graphics as a precautionary measure, you saw it coming, realizing that the outcome of this project will be catastropic."<br> There was also a plain text file named 'John', and after quickly perusing it seemed as I've briefly discussed matter of classified material, was this some sort of a new secret biological weapon?  "that is from a conversation with John Dyson in 2019, you know John, he serves on the dark side atm."<br>

-John Dyson, that name somehow rang a bell, but I couldn't tell when or where i've heard it before.
+John Dyson, that name somehow rang a bell, but I couldn't tell when or where i've heard it before. maybe a colleague? or my man

+Divock wind spirit, wind and weather, clouds wind= allegory for wild hunt one wolf followed by many wolfs those creatures double performance : on the one hand fostering on the other destructive. rain good, on the other bad eating the ears, or male /female beget (2) touch with creature > physical plague
+^^during harvest (time of fullness/time that excites every senses) the spirit /creature is in the last sheaf(bündel)<the one who cuts the last sheaf is throughtout the next year the 'wolf'<portrays it. dangerous to touch!

 What lay hidden in the collage of The VteX Files?<br>
-I felt a burning desire to know more, and to find John..

 ![](https://github.com/the-vtex-files/the-vtex-files.github.io/divock/letter.gif)